faasm/faasm/README.md

 inv upload demo hello
 ```

-You can invoke a function via an HTTP endpoint with `curl`:
+You can invoke the function as follows:

 ```
 inv invoke demo hello